 What Are Leads

 A lead is the name of a company or a person.
 They might be on a list your company purchased.
 Or they might be on a list of people who attended your webinar or downloaded your white paper.
 They haven’t yet risen to the level of being a prospect because you can’t tell from their activity whether or not they have the kind of challenges you can address.
 To find that out, you have to pick up the phone and call them.
 We call this activity “prospecting.”

 What Is a Prospect

 A prospect is a person or company that has the kind of problems or challenges around which you can create value.
 If you call a lead and they don’t have these kinds of problems and challenges, they are not a prospect.
-You have to disqualify them if you cannot create value for them, or if they will never perceive the value you create.
+You qualify leads.
+You disqualify them if you cannot create value for them or if they will never perceive the value you create.

 What Is an Opportunity